Chapter 16. System Storage Manager (SSM)

 The name of the pool is used as the file system label.
 If there is already an existing Btrfs file system in the system without a label, the Btrfs pool will generate a name for internal use in the format of

 Volumes created after the first volume in a pool are the same as sub-volumes.
-SSM will temporarily mount the Btrfs file system if it is unmounted in order to create a sub-volume.
+SSM temporarily mounts the Btrfs file system if it is unmounted in order to create a sub-volume.

 The name of a volume is used as the subvolume path in the Btrfs file system.
 For example, a subvolume displays as